Dobiasd/articles/why_a_generic_implementation_can_be_the_easier_to_understand_solution.md

 }
 ```

-This way makes the issue obvious since we would not use other non-needed constraints, like
+This way makes the issue obvious since you would not use other non-needed constraints, like

 ```java
 class ShittyQueue<T extends Comparable> {